stashed/docs/docs/concepts/crds/restoresession.md

 - **spec.tempDir.sizeLimit :** Maximum limit of storage for this volume.
 - **spec.tempDir.disableCaching :** Disable caching while restoring.
 This may negatively impact restore performance.
 This field is set to `false` by default.

+#### spec.timeOut

+`spec.timeOut` specifies the maximum duration of the restore. `RestoreSession` will be considered `Failed` if the restore does not complete within this time limit.
+By default, Stash don't set any timeout for the restore.

 #### spec.interimVolumeTemplate

 For some targets (i.e. some databases), Stash can't directly pipe the restored data into the target.
 In this case, it has to store the restored data temporarily before injecting into the target. `spec.interimVolumeTemplate` specifies a PVC template for holding those data temporarily.
 Stash will create a PVC according to the template and use it to store the data temporarily.
 This PVC will be deleted automatically if you delete the `RestoreSession`.